LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

   | type my_program.cs
   | cat my_program.cs

-.. index:
-   double: command line; copy file
+.. index:: command line; copy file copy on Windows command line cp on Mac command line
-   double: command line; cp

 Make a copy of a file.
 Caution: If the second file already exists, you wipe out the original contents!